 The city grew upon a foundation of pursuing knowledge and embracing diversity of thought.
 Its residents have regular, immediate access to lecture series, gallery events, and productions at Crossroads Theater, George Street Playhouse and State Theater, plus multiple comedy venues.
 As a healthcare hub, the city is home to some of the state's finest medical facilities, including the Robert Wood Johnson University Hospital and the Children's Hospital at Saint Peter's.

 New Brunswick's population is over 56,000, and its school district enrolls more than 10,200 students from preschool through grade 12.
 Illustrating the multicultural nature of the community, about two-thirds of district students speak one of 41 languages other than English at home.
 In terms of demographics, 88 percent of them are Hispanic; another 10 percent are African-American.

 New Brunswick Public Schools has over 2,000 certified teachers and professional support staff members serving the needs of 13 schools.
-Specifically, there are nine neighborhood elementary schools and a middle school, plus New Brunswick High School, which features four themed career institutes and two preparatory academies – plus the Health Sciences Technology High School for students interested in eventually pursuing healthcare careers.
+Specifically, there are nine neighborhood elementary schools and a middle school, plus New Brunswick High School, which features four themed career institutes and two preparatory academies - plus the Health Sciences Technology High School for students interested in eventually pursuing healthcare careers.
 New Brunswick Public Schools participates in the P-TECH (Pathways in Technology Early College High School) public-private partnership, which provides select students an opportunity to simultaneously earn both a high school diploma and an associate degree in Engineering or an Engineering-related field.
-In addition, an Adult Learning Center addresses local community requirements, and has provided educational services to more than 4.000 graduates.
+In addition, an Adult Learning Center addresses local community requirements, and has provided educational services to more than 4,000 graduates.

 The district's preschool program has the capacity to serve nearly 1,600 three-and four-year-olds at 13 community childcare centers and seven in-district sites.
 The rich academic experience provided to New Brunswick's students also includes 40 after-school activities, 22 high school-level athletic teams - plus 11 middle school-level teams - and a comprehensive fine, visual, and performing arts program.